OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

     * Available to all namespaces in project
     * Address: custom - `localhost:5000` - REGISTRY_USERNAME - REGISTRY_PASSWORD
     * Save

-**important** Rancher pipelines and registry support is alpha quality.

-If you encounter problems pushing images to the registry, try to use an external registry (e.g. a private registry on Docker Hub or GitLab).

-If you encounter problems with the Rancher pipelines, try to use an external pipelines service or deploy a different pipeline solution.

 ## Deploy test workloads